We wish that this can be extended other countriescountries

 Free training package in critical thinking

-The training is for fully qualified teachers working in UK maintained schools, Academies and free schools only.
+The training is free for teachers working in UK maintained schools, academies and free schools only.
 Independent schools are not eligible.

-School based networks can request delivery of this training in a location of their choice and can choose from a two day delivery or three half day/twilight delivery.
-Please email email@example.com if you think your network/group of schools are interested in this option, and download this flyer (PDF) for further information.
+Schools or networks can request delivery of this training in a location of their choice and can choose from a two-day delivery or three half-day/twilight delivery.
+Please email email@example.com if you think your network/group of schools is interested in this option.
+School-based courses must start by November 2017 and complete by February 2018.
+Download this flyer (PDF) for further information.

 Day 1: Tuesday 17 October 2017

 Day 1: Tuesday 14 November 2017

 Why take part?

 Receive free CPD in critical thinking for teachers in your school, network or through a programme of centre-based courses.

 Join 17,000 teachers worldwide on the core skills programme, with the opportunity to share practice with others through a funded overseas school visit.